-The Unit Trust's activities expose it to a number of financial risks and the impact of each of these risks to the Unit Trust is described below.
+The Unit Trust's activities expose it to a number of financial risks.
+The impact of the risks affecting the Unit Trust and the policies to mitigate risk are described below.

 3.1 Market risk

 (i) Price risk

 Price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk) whether those changes are caused by factors specific to the individual financial instrument or its issue or factors affecting similar financial instruments traded in the market.